mnieber/dodo-commands/doc/sharing-projects.rst

 Bootstrapping
 =============

-To share an existing project with new team members, follow these steps:
+Let's assume that you wish to share your project with new team members.
+Follow these steps:

 - copy your Dodo Commands configuration files to the location ``~/projects/FooBar/src/extra/dodo_commands/res`` and commit this to your git repository.
 These copies are the project's shared Dodo configuration.
+All team members (including you) will synchronize their local configuration file with this shared file.

 - ask your colleague to create an empty Dodo Commands project using ``dodo activate FooBar --create``.